Hi, I’m Vicky and I fill the boots around here.

-I’ve always loved being out and about in the great outdoors, and got my first taste for overseas travel on a geography field trip at 16.
+I’ve always loved being out and about in the great outdoors, growing up in rural north-east Scotland, and got my first taste for overseas travel on a geography field trip to Switzerland at 16.
 I developed a passion for adventure on expedition in Belize with Raleigh International.
 Trekking in the jungle, sleeping in a hammock, scuba diving on the barrier reef, and working with archaeologists on Mayan temples influenced my idea of what “real life” should be.
 Soon after, I took part in a university expedition to Malawi, trekking, kayaking, and erm… working as a labourer on a building site.

 Since then, I’ve explored both home and away on road trips, rail journeys, and sailing voyages, and over the years my wanderlust has continued to deepen.
 I’m a hiker, camper, biker, and paddler, and completely unashamed to admit I’m a total geek for natural history.